 Is mesothelioma a VA disability?

-Yes, the VA considers mesothelioma and other asbestos-related diseases to be disabilities caused by military service if asbestos exposure occurred during your time in the U.S. Marine Corps.
+Yes, the VA considers mesothelioma and other asbestos-related diseases to be disabilities caused by military service if asbestos exposure occurred during your time in the U.S. Army.

-Veterans with mesothelioma are eligible to receive over $3,300+ a month through a VA mesothelioma claim.
+According to the U.S. Department of Veterans Affairs, veterans with mesothelioma are eligible to receive over $3,600+ a month through a VA mesothelioma claim.